 - Study your module preparation guide notes carefully.
 Augment them by rereading portions of the reading where your notes are poor.

-- Start practicing early so that if you have questions you can get help from me or from the tutors (who have tutor hours on the Monday and the Tuesday before the quiz).
+- Start practicing early so that if you have questions you can get help from me or from the tutors (who have tutor hours on the Thursday before the quiz).

 The quiz is closed book, closed notes, etc. You should bring a calculator and you MUST use a pencil.
 You will need to logon to a Northland computer (no personal computers will be allowed) to use

 distrib() for the normal distribution questions.
 You should only open RStudio and no scripts should be open (i.e., make sure you close all of your scripts in RStudio prior to coming to the quiz).
 Computer use will be monitored during the quiz.
 Quizzes written in red ink will not be accepted and will earn a zero.
-The quiz will begin promptly at 1000 and must be turned in by 1150.
+The quiz will begin promptly at 0800 for the first section and 1000 for the second section and must be turned in within 1 hour and 50 minutes.
 Please take care of your personal needs before the quiz so that you do not need to leave class during the quiz (if, for some reason, you do need to leave the room, make sure to leave your phone and other devices in the room and let me know that you are leaving the room).